adriankarp/adriankarp/README.md

 🔨 Currently working as Application Developer @ IBM

-👩‍💻 Check my [repositories](https://github.com/adriankarp?tab=repositories) to see my latest work
+👩‍💻 Check [repositories](https://github.com/adriankarp?tab=repositories) to see my latest work

 📫 You can reach me at karp.adrian@protonmail.com